moodle/devdocs/docs/apis/core/hooks/index.md

 These can be in any namespace, but generally speaking they should be placed in the `some_component\hook\*` namespace.
 Where possible, hooks are expected to implement the `core\hook\described_hook` interface.

-The names of hook classes should follow the standard pattern of general to more specific, this groups hooks for the same item when sorting alphabetically.
-For example `core\hook\course_delete_pre` instead of `pre_course_delete`.

 ### Hook callback

 The code executing a hook does not know in advance which plugin is going to react to a hook.